Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](ex5.jpg)
 ![Image](ex55.jpg)

-(Insert a caption here)
+(The first image shows the fan not in motion as the microbit is flat.
+The second image shows the fan functioning now that the microbit is vertical)

 #### Reflection ####